hannahro15/ready-steady-eat/README.md

  - As a user, I am able to log in to my account, so that I can see the relevant information on my account.
  - As a user, I am able to log out of my account to keep my account safe and secure.
  - As a user, I can confirm that I do receive a confirmation email after registering to confirm that my registration went through and was succesful.
- - As a user, if I forget my password I should easily be able to recover it, so I am able to access my account again and log in.
+ - As a user, if I forget my password I can easily recover it, so I am able to access my account again and log in.
 This has been tested and an email sent for forgotten passwords.
  - As a user, I can confirm that I have a personalised profile so I can have access to my personal information, my orders, and update payment information.

  ### Food/Meal Products and Checkout